Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Introduction.md

 >
 > Mechanically, this means a few spells might not be legal or seen as incredibly Rare or Unique in this campaign.
 You can find out more information about magic options and their rarity in the chapter of [[00 Player Guide/Character Creation#Magic & Faith\|Creating Character: Magic & Faith]].
 >
 > It also means that the high-rank spellcasting rarely would be available to NPCs.
-For example, in a level 14 settlement like Azur-Aulihrun, you would only find spellcasting services up to 4th-rank spells (as supposed to 7th-rank spells according to PF2 RAW).
+For example, in a level 14 settlement like Azulihrun, you would only find spellcasting services up to 4th-rank spells (as supposed to 7th-rank spells according to PF2 RAW).
 >
 { #faq-high-magic}